deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Introduction.md

 - Size of an array is fixed at runtime when initialized.
 It can't be changed after initialization.
 - If size has to be changed after initialization, use _ArrayList_ (Collection class) instead.
 - Size of an array can be specified using int only, since arrays are int based index.
+- The ArrayIndexOutOfBoundsException is thrown when a non-existing index of an array is being accessed.
 - Below is the representation,

 <img width="426" alt="screen shot 2016-08-31 at 2 21 49 pm" src="https://cloud.githubusercontent.com/assets/3439029/18146774/600b0d4a-6f86-11e6-8005-3f6da1afc95f.png">